Environmental Engineering and Sustainability

 - Wildlife and Habitat Conservation

-Staff in the Research Group are leading and contributing to population assessments of endangered species such as brown hyaena, aardwolf, and vultures and contributing to Reintroduction Guidelines.
+Staff in the Research Group are leading and contributing to population assessments of endangered species such as brown hyena, aardwolf, and vultures and contributing to Reintroduction Guidelines.
 Population assessments have also been made for endangered species in protected areas of the world where resources are not available for basic population monitoring.

 Our staff have also developed novel surveying methodologies which have been used to assess declining populations.
 For example, hedgehog footprint tunnels were designed at NTU, and used in the first National hedgehog survey in the UK.
 These methods are now widely used by the Mammal Society, Wildlife Trusts and across Europe to monitor hedgehog distributions.